givemepower8/givemepower8.github.io/_drafts/2018-04-01-React-Components.md

 [Context](https://reactjs.org/docs/context.html)

-Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
+Context is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.

 Context id shared by different components, usually we pass props in the component hierarchy, but for some concept like theme, sign-in, toaster, etc., those ones can be accessed by any component by context.